b1tm4r/b1tm4r.github.io/content/Certifications Review/CPTS.md

 ***
 ## Why is AD the Hardest Part?

-- Complex Attack Chains: Unlike standalone systems, AD environments require multi-step attack chains that involve enumeration, privilege escalation, credential extraction, lateral movement, and persistence techniques.
+- **Complex Attack Chains**: Unlike standalone systems, AD environments require multi-step attack chains that involve enumeration, privilege escalation, credential extraction, lateral movement, and persistence techniques.
-- Defensive Mechanisms: AD networks are often fortified with SIEM solutions, endpoint protection, and monitoring tools, making stealth and evasion tactics critical.
+- **Defensive Mechanisms**: AD networks are often fortified with SIEM solutions, endpoint protection, and monitoring tools, making stealth and evasion tactics critical.
-Tool Proficiency: Mastering tools such as BloodHound, Mimikatz, Rubeus, Impacket, CrackMapExec, and PowerView is essential for success.
+- **Tool Proficiency**: Mastering tools such as BloodHound, Mimikatz, Rubeus, Impacket, CrackMapExec, and PowerView is essential for success.
 ***
 ## How to Prepare for AD in CPTS?

-- Build Your Own AD Lab: Set up a Windows domain environment with multiple domain controllers, users, and group policies to practice attack techniques in a real-world scenario.
+- **Build Your Own AD Lab**: Set up a Windows domain environment with multiple domain controllers, users, and group policies to practice attack techniques in a real-world scenario.
-- Create a Custom Cheat Sheet: Document commands, tools, and attack workflows to streamline execution during the exam.
+- **Create a Custom Cheat Sheet**: Document commands, tools, and attack workflows to streamline execution during the exam.
-- Revisit Course Material: Rewatch lectures and exercises related to AD attacks and defensive measures.
+- **Revisit Course Material**: Rewatch lectures and exercises related to AD attacks and defensive measures.
 ***
 ## General Study Tips for CPTS Success